 *Note: To view this video in high definition, press play.
 Then, click the full screen button (the white box on the bottom right corner of the video player).
 Select the grey gear icon at the bottom of the video player.
 Click “Quality,” then select “1080p.”

-In conjunction with NYU’s Institute for the Study of the Ancient World’s upcoming exhibition, Hymn to Apollo: The Ancient World and the Ballets Russes (on view March 6–June 2, 2019), this event will explore Afternoon of a Faun in three parts – its classical roots, Nijinsky’s Faun, and Robbins’ Faun.
-The evening will include a screening of Nijinsky’s work and a live performance of the Robbins ballet featuring New York City Ballet dancers Lauren Lovette (CBA ’18) and Joseph Gordon.
+In conjunction with NYU’s Institute for the Study of the Ancient World’s exhibition Hymn to Apollo: The Ancient World and the Ballets Russes (on view March 6–June 2, 2019), this event explored Afternoon of a Faun in three parts – its classical roots, Nijinsky’s Faun, and Robbins’ Faun.
+The evening included a screening of Nijinsky’s work and a live performance of the Robbins ballet featuring New York City Ballet dancers Lauren Lovette (CBA ’18) and Joseph Gordon.

 A light reception on the second floor will follow the program.